XFY9326/mermaid-live-editor/README.md

 When building set the MERMAID_IS_ENABLED_MERMAID_CHART_LINKS build argument to `true`

 Default is empty, disabling button to save to Mermaid Chart and promotional banner.

-### To update the Security modal

-The modal shown on clicking the security link assumes analytics, renderer, Kroki and Mermaid chart are enabled.
-You can update it by modifying `Privacy.svelte` if you wish.

 ### Development